-Following on from my last article on ‘The best investing books for beginners’, which proved to be a popular post, I’ve compiled a list of what I consider to be the best investing blogs below.
+Following on from my article on ‘The best investing books for beginners’, I’ve compiled a list of what I consider to be the best investing blogs below.

 The blogs are listed alphabetically.
 There’s a mix of UK-specific blogs and US-focussed blogs – but I’ve made sure that the US blogs in the list are equally worth reading for UK investors.

 Wes, Jack, and the team at Alpha Architect have one of the best blogs on the internet for research on factor investing.
 If you have any questions about why factors exist, how they work, how to implement a factor-based strategy, or why ETFs rule the world, then you’ll find the answer on their blog.
 It’s particularly useful for research on how factor investing strategies migrate from the lofty returns promised by academia to the returns we can expect in the real-world, after including issues like trading costs and taxes.
 Highly recommend for factor nerds.